Mission & Scope of Collections

-If you are interested in making a gift of material to the Wittliff Collections at Texas State University-San Marcos, please contact the Assistant Curator.
+If you are interested in making a gift of material to the Wittliff Collections at Texas State University-San Marcos, please contact the Curator.
 Providing a description and/or inventoried listing of the item(s) or collection under consideration and their condition is helpful, but not required.
 For printed items, please provide author, title, date, publisher, and place of publication.

 The Wittliff Collections